On Campus Curriculum Outline

 ("Areas covered" sections correspond to NYSED requirements)

 Areas covered: Methods of teaching native language arts and English language arts to bilingual ELLs,including literacy and other content areas, for meeting the StateLearning Standards.
-Sociolinguistics and Psycholinguistics.Bilingualism.
+Sociolinguistics and Psycholinguistics.Bilingualism and Bidialectalism.

 Areas covered.
 Methods of teachingEnglish language arts to bilingual English language learners, includingliteracy, using the native language and English, for meeting the StateLearning Standards for students.
 Sociolinguistics andpsycholinguistics.
 Multicultural perspectives in education.